MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 The first step is to create an Architecture Repository, using the MicroEJ Architecture and MicroEJ Packs provided in the ``platformArchitecture`` directory of the `fullPackaging` package.

-.. note:: If the Architecture and Packs used by the Platform are already stored on the module repositories provided by MicroEJ Corp (:ref:`Central Repository <central_repository>`, :ref:`Developer Repository <developer_repository>`), or on your organization's repositories, then move to the next step.
+.. note:: If the Architecture and Packs used by the Platform are already stored in the module repositories provided by MicroEJ Corp (:ref:`Central Repository <central_repository>`, :ref:`Developer Repository <developer_repository>`), or in your organization's repositories, then move to the next step.

 By default, we provide the steps to extend the default :ref:`MicroEJ SDK settings file configuration <mmm_configuration>`